pranali040/To-Do-List/README.md

 # To-Do-List

-A simple and elegant To-Do List application built using HTML, CSS, and JavaScript.
+A simple To-Do List application built.
 It allows users to add, mark complete, edit, and delete tasks.
 It also uses `localStorage` to save tasks across browser sessions.

+This repository contains two versions of a To-Do List web application:
+- A simple HTML, CSS, JavaScript version.
+- An Angular version using @Input and @Output decorators.

 ## 🔧 Features
 - ✅ Add Task – Input your task and click "Add".